npm/static-pages/about.md

 ## About npm, Inc.

-npm, Inc. is a company co-founded in 2014 by npm's creator, Isaac Z. Schlueter, along with Laurie Voss and Rod Boothby.
+npm, Inc. is a company founded in 2014.
+Its executive team is:

+- Isaac Z. Schlueter, CEO
+- Laurie Voss, COO
+- CJ Silverio, CTO

 npm, Inc. is dedicated to the long term success of the JavaScript community, which includes the success of the open-source Node.js and npm projects.

 At npm, Inc. we do three things to support this goal: